IsaacSchemm/Crowmask/README.md

 - [ ] Make sure that a submission belongs to the logged-in user before adding and returning it
 - [x] Dedupe follow requests by actor (only honor most recent Follow)
 - [ ] Forward unknown webfinger requests to the admin actor's server, if any
+- [ ] Make the domain in the handle configurable
 - [x] Create a private post to the admin actor (if any) describing each incoming like, boost, or reply
 - [ ] Add HTML endpoints